ayush-1560/ayush-1560/README.md

 - 👋 Hi, I’m @ayush-1560
-- 👀 I’m interested in mastering a coding language with DSA
+- 👀 I’m interested in becoming a software developer at a Product Based Company.
-- 🌱 I’m currently learning C++ with DSA
+- 🌱 I’m currently learning C++ with DSA and building projects on web development domain
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ayush-1560/ayush-1560 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.